 How my work benefits society

-My current work takes place in a beaver meadow, or low-gradient multithreaded system formed from multiple beaver dams.
+My graduate work often took me to place like a beaver meadow, or low-gradient multithreaded system formed from multiple beaver dams.
 Beaver have played a key role in the formation of riparian wetland valleys in the Rockies – yet today, few active beaver colonies currently exist in the region.
 By better understanding the beaver meadow environment, I aim to offer a glimpse into past hydrological and biogeochemical dynamics.
 Knowledge of historical baseline conditions is key to devising watershed management strategies that seek to promote healthy, sustainable fluvial ecosystems.